-Since 2009 I have been trading futures for my own account using market profile, auction market theory and order flow.
-In fact, in 2012 I created the first and only professional grade order-flow algorithm which allows traders to follow the large institutional order flows that control the markets.
+Since 2009 Mr. Whitney has been trading futures and stocks for his own account using market profile, auction market theory and order flow.
+In fact, in 2012 he created the first and only professional grade order-flow algorithm which allows traders to follow the large institutional order flows that control the markets.

 Where I went wrong: